 STIFF is a celebration of the best independent films and transmedia storytelling and we will present them in a way that other filmmakers and transmedia artists can gain from the experience, discussions and networking, as well as providing the public a place to be entertained and gain exposure to TransMedia projects.

 First and foremost, we are filmmakers and we understand how hard it is to get your film seen, much less win awards at the “right” festivals.
 As film festivals across the country strive to raise their profile, they continually pass over inventive, risk-taking films so they can give a sneak preview of the new Jennifer Aniston film a week before its worldwide release.
 We want to help these Independent gems find an audience that is on the lookout for the unusual.

 What type of films/TransMedia projects are you looking for?

 We are committed to filling our program out with a diverse offering of the best new voices in independent media from the Northwest and the rest of the world.
 We are looking for inventive and original projects made by independent artists.
 Your stories don't need to have transgender sex, claymation, violence, puppets, drug use or hip-hop music.
 But, rest assured that if your stories contains those elements it won't be offending a 70-year old volunteer screener.
-Will “Cat Brains” Chase is the Program Director and a former juvenile delinquent.
-There is probably very little you can do to shock him, but please try.
+We had a 15 person screening team this year and we will watch anything!

 What About Documentaries?